Turning Herpes Into a Helper

 One of the most intriguing drug treatments developed in the Whitley lab, however, was based on herpes itself.
-In the 1990s, using the vast amount of knowledge gained from 20 years of unlocking the secrets of herpes simplex, UAB researchers managed to transform the effeciently infective virus into a beneficial drug.
+In the 1990s, using the vast amount of knowledge gained from 20 years of unlocking the secrets of herpes simplex, UAB researchers managed to transform the efficiently infective virus into a beneficial drug.

 Whitley and his team developed a genetically engineered version of herpes simplex virus that can be used to destroy primary brain tumors.
 The enhanced virus has been rendered incapable of infecting humans with herpes, but does have the unique ability to enter tumor cells, where it replicates, overwhelming the cell’s own machinery and killing it.
 Trials at UAB under the direction of neurosurgeon James Markert, M.D., have shown tremendous promise.
 Findings published in late 2008 showed the drug was safe, and demonstrated efficacy in killing tumor cells.
 The next step, says Whitley, is to perfect the engineered virus and determine which conditions will bring about the best response.